visgl/deck.gl/docs/v4.0/getting-started.md

 Check out the source code tabs in the examples page, or clone the deck.gl repository and run `npm start`.

+There's also the [react-map-gl](https://github.com/uber/react-map-gl) exhibits folder.
+Although not integrating deck.gl, it will give you a quick and simple example to look into.

 ## Remarks

 * `luma.gl` will not be automatically installed with deck.gl.
 The reason is that an application must only include one copy of luma.gl.
 If you are using npm v3, please explicitly install `luma.gl` with your app.
 This is similar